 Imagine a Christian more mature than yourself giving you a hug and saying, “I see God’s potential in you.
-I want to stand with you for the long haul and see God work in your life.”
+I want to stand with you and see God work in your life.”
 After the initial shock wore off, how would you react?
-By giving a hug back and shouting with joy?
+By giving a hug back as your heart leaps with joy?

 If you are like most Christians, another sermon on Christian living isn’t going to scratch your spiritual itch.
 What you need is more of the Lord, along with a mature, compassionate “father” or “mother” to parent you spiritually.

 God is raising up spiritual parents who are willing to nurture spiritual children and help them grow up in their Christian lives.
 This is a fulfillment of the Lord’s promise to “turn the hearts of the fathers to their children, and to turn the hearts of the children to their fathers” (Malachi 4:6).
 Although this scripture certainly has implications for our natural families, its significance for spiritual parenting in the church is profound.
 As I travel throughout the world, training leaders week after week, I see a consistent and desperate need for three types of spiritual fathers and mothers.

 - The grassroots spiritual parents.
 These small group leaders see their group members as a spiritual family who need nurturing and training to become spiritual parents.
 This is basic training, boot camp.

 - Pastors and church leaders who see themselves serving as spiritual parents to the group leaders in their church.
 “Fathering” small group leaders is a priority for these leaders of healthy churches.

 - Apostolic fathers.
 These pastors mentor and coach pastors of local churches.
 They offer a listening ear and a should to cry on.
 Regardless of what you call them in your denomination or movement, pastors and leaders throughout the Body of Christ are crying out for such apostolic fathers.